-The assignment schedule is in the Syllabus and Schedule link in Blackboard.
+The assignment schedule is available in the Syllabus and Schedule link in Blackboard.
 Throughout the course you will be required to work on various application assignments.
 These assignments typically will be media-based (either video or podcast) and include application of concept questions for students to answer.
+This means applying course concepts and readings to real-world situations.
 Assignments must be done independently.
 Proper spelling and grammar are necessary for college course writing.
 If spelling and grammar are not written academically (i.e., in text message format, not spell and grammar checked, etc.) point deductions will be incurred.
 Google docs (cloud word documents) or .pages documents, hand-written and scanned, emailed, or late assignments will NOT be allowed.
 Students will submit these assignments in Blackboard.